Schools in India

 Public schools in India

 Indian families hold academic accomplishments in high regard and push their children to excel at school.
 Those who can afford to avoid the public schooling system in India often prefer the higher standard of education at private schools.

-For these reasons, public school in India is often not a viable option for expats.
+For these reasons, public schools in India are often not a viable option for expats.

 Private schools in India

-While Indian private schools have an excellent reputation, the emphasis on results and rote learning isn’t always suitable for expat students.
+While Indian private schools have an excellent reputation, they too emphasise results and rote learning, which isn’t always suitable for expat students.

-That said, private schools are a good option for expats who plan on settling down in India in the long-term.
+That said, private schools are a good option for expats who plan on settling down in India in the long term.
 It’s also a good choice for those who want their children to have a more integrated learning experience, mixing with local children.
-Furthermore, English tends to be the language of instruction at these institutions which makes the transition easier for some expat students.

 International schools in India

-There are a wide range of international schools in India, with the largest concentration being found in the major cities such as Delhi, Mumbai or Bengaluru.
+There is a wide range of international schools in India, with most being found in the major cities such as Delhi, Mumbai or Bengaluru.

-These institutions are the ideal option for most expats as they allow children to continue studying a familiar curriculum from their home-country.
-They also tend to teach in either English or the home country’s language which makes learning easier for expat students.
+These institutions are the ideal option for most expats as they allow children to continue studying a familiar curriculum from their home country.
+They also tend to teach in either English or the language of the school’s origin, which makes learning easier for expat students.

-The major downside to attending an international school in India is the cost.
-Tuition fees at international schools in India are high so expats considering this option should try to negotiate a sizable schooling allowance into their relocation package.
-It’s also worth noting that the best international schools tend to be oversubscribed.
-It’s best to begin the application as far in advance as possible to secure a place.
+The major downside of attending an international school in India is the cost.
+Tuition fees at international schools in India are high, so expats considering this option should try to negotiate a sizeable schooling allowance into their relocation package.
+It’s also worth noting that the best international schools tend to be oversubscribed, so expats should begin the application as far in advance as possible for the best chance of securing a spot.